libbitcoin/libbitcoin-server/doc/sphinx/api.rst

 Reply             ec(4) + tx
 ================= ===========

-Fetch a transaction by hash from the blockchain.
+Fetch the last height of the latest block:

 ================= ==================
 fetch_last_height